volitank/nala/docs/nala.8.md

 	**nala** will parse either the **Debian** mirror list from *https://mirror-master.debian.org/status/Mirrors.masterlist*, or the **Ubuntu** mirror list from *https://launchpad.net/ubuntu/+archivemirrors-rss* and then fetch (3 by default) mirrors that we have determined are the closest to you.

 	**nala** will attempt to detect your distro and release by default.
-Don't worry if it's not able too, as you can specify it manually with some switches we'll go over in a later section.
+Don't worry if it's not able too, as you can specify it manually with some switches below.

 	This functionality is much like you would expect from **netselect** and **netselect-apt**.